Namibia: Pre-colonial period

-The dry lands of Namibia have been inhabited since prehistoric times by the San, Damara, and Nama.
+"The dry lands of Namibia have been inhabited since prehistoric times by the San, Damara, and Nama.
 For thousands of years, the Khoisan peoples of Southern Africa maintained a nomadic life, the Khoikhoi as pastoralists and the San people as hunter-gatherers.
-Around the 14th century, immigrating Bantu people began to arrive during the Bantu expansion from central Africa.
+Around the 14th century, immigrating Bantu people began to arrive during the Bantu expansion from central Africa."

-From the late 18th century onward, Oorlam people from Cape Colony crossed the Orange River and moved into the area that today is southern Namibia.
+From the late 18th century onward, Oorlam people from the Dutch Cape Colony crossed the Orange River and moved into the area that today is southern Namibia.
 Their encounters with the nomadic Nama tribes were largely peaceful.
 They received the missionaries accompanying the Oorlam very well, granting them the right to use waterholes and grazing against an annual payment.
 On their way further north, however, the Oorlam encountered clans of the OvaHerero at Windhoek, Gobabis, and Okahandja, who resisted their encroachment.
 The Nama-Herero War broke out in 1880, with hostilities ebbing only after the German Empire deployed troops to the contested places and cemented the status quo among the Nama, Oorlam, and Herero.

 In 1878, the Cape of Good Hope, then a British colony, annexed the port of Walvis Bay and the offshore Penguin Islands; these became an integral part of the new Union of South Africa at its creation in 1910.

 The first Europeans to disembark and explore the region were the Portuguese navigators Diogo Cão in 1485 and Bartolomeu Dias in 1486, but the Portuguese did not try to claim the area.
 Like most of the interior of Sub-Saharan Africa, Namibia was not extensively explored by Europeans until the 19th century.
 At that time traders and settlers came principally from Germany and Sweden.
 In 1870, Finnish missionaries came to the northern part of Namibia to spread the Lutheran religion among the Owambo and Kavango people.
 In the late 19th century, Dorsland Trekkers crossed the area on their way from the Transvaal to Angola.
 Some of them settled in Namibia instead of continuing their journey.